cntrlspace/touchless-kiosk-raspy-net/docs/requirement-analysis/01-stakeholder-identification/pod-3/stakeholder-student.md

   - "As a student, I want to be able to give feedback about the application to improve its usefulness for myself and my peers."
   - "As a student, I want to search for study groups or peer tutoring options so I can collaborate with my classmates and enhance my learning."
   - "As a student, I want to easily schedule appointments for things like tutoring or talking to my counselor without having to wait awkwardly. "
+  - "As a student, I want to see how many available computers there are in the library so that I don't waste time going to the library to use the computer when there are none available."
+  - "As a student, I want to see wait times at the different dining options on campus so that I can manage my time accordingly."